SovaNetwork/running-sova/config/README.md

     cd ..
     ```
   - Then upload sova-bedrock-op-testnet-artifacts.tar.gz to the appropriate release on GitHub under your desired tag (e.g. sova-op-deployer-v0.4.0-rc.2).
 Use the github UI to select the sova-bedrock-op-testnet-artifacts.tar.gz file for upload.

+### Shortcuts

+1. You can use the optimism-package to generate all admin keys for the network.
+The keys are generated [here](https://github.com/ethpandaops/optimism-package/blob/52ed3e6e8f1788adcac15baf4b65b408cf13961a/static_files/scripts/fund.sh#L12) in the code.
+Be sure to generate a new mnemoic other seed data.
+2. You can use the op-deployer pipeline in the optimism-package to generate the intents.toml file.